tsh (tiny shell)

 system itself can provides good security.

-Also note that most systems provide a restricted bash rbash
+Also note that most systems provide a restricted bash rbash.

 Installation